laderast/BMI535slides/06_Intro_to_Docker.md

 You can build on a previous Docker container by using a `FROM` command.

 ```
-FROM rocker/r-ver:3.4.4    ### Build on top of the rocker/r-ver image
+FROM rocker/r-ver:3.4.4    ### Build on top of the rocker/r-ver image with tag "3.4.4"

 RUN R -e "install.packages('stringr')"  ##Run the system command R -e "install.packages"
 ```